-Reason for Change Requirements for the change (this may include from Piece Rate to hourly rate, or vice versa) evidence of written agreement from the Seasonal Worker if requested by the department.
+Reason for Change Requirements for the change Change to rates of pay (this may include from Piece Rate to hourly rate, or vice versa) You must obtain written agreement from the Seasonal Worker prior to the change.
+You do not need to seek approval from the department prior to making the change, but You must provide evidence of written agreement from the Seasonal Worker if requested by the department.
 Change to deductions (other than accommodation) Includes increasing, decreasing or new deductions from that agreed in the Offer of Employment.
 Prior to making any change, You must ensure the proposed change is authorised under the Deed and law, has been explained to the Seasonal Worker, does not exceed the cost of the expense, is for the primary benefit of the Seasonal Worker, and will not result in the Seasonal Worker having insufficient net income for reasonable living expenses.
 You must then seek the Seasonal Worker's agreement in writing (such as through a revised Offer of Employment or other appropriate form) and be clear on the nature, frequency and amount of the deductions.
 The Seasonal Worker must not be coerced into agreement to a change in deductions.
 You do not need to seek approval from the department prior to making the change, but You must provide evidence of written agreement from the Seasonal Worker if requested by the department.
 If the change is to accommodation deductions agreed by the department in Your Accommodation Plan, in accordance with clause 11.7 of the Deed, You must seek the department's prior approval.
 Section 2.2.2 Accommodation Plan refers.

-If you seek to use a form other than a revised Offer of Employment to agree a change to deductions, it is Your responsibility to ensure this meets workplace requirements.
+Reason for Change Requirements for the change If you seek to use a form other than a revised Offer of Employment to agree a change to deductions, it is Your responsibility to ensure this meets workplace requirements.
 You may wish to seek advice from the FWO.